Ultra-Short rPPG Estimation via Periodicity Guidance and Signal Reconstruction: Experiments

 \subsection{Ablation study}

-\paragraph{On different loss terms}
+\subsubsection{On different loss terms}

-In Table~\ref{tab:ablation_loss_E}, to evaluate the effectiveness of the proposed periodicity-guided rPPG estimation in Section~\ref{sec:Periodicity-guided rPPG estimation}, we compare using different combinations of loss terms to train the rPPG models for estimating rPPG signals from ultra-short video clips, \textbf{without incorporating the generator for long rPPG signal reconstruction}, on the intra-testing datasets \textbf{P} and \textbf{U}.
-First, by comparing the cases of $\mathcal{L}_{ce}$ in Eq. \eqref{eqn:CE} vs. $\mathcal{L}_{wce}$ in Eq. \eqref{eqn:W-CE}, we see that using a small weight for high entropy of PSDs in $\mathcal{L}_{wce}$ indeed reduces t he impact of imprecise PSDs and improves the performance compared to the case with $\mathcal{L}_{ce}$.
-Next, we compare the cases of $\mathcal{L}_{mps}$ in \eqref{eqn:MPS loss} vs. the off-the-shelf normalized correlation loss $\mathcal{L}_{ncc}(\theta_F, \theta_E) = 1 - \max_{\tau} \mathbf{c}_{\bar{s}_t, s_t} [\tau] $, where $\mathbf{c}_{\bar{s}_t, s_t} [\tau] = NC( \bar{s}_t [v], s_t [v - \tau] )$ denotes the measured running correlation.
-However, the off-the-shelf $\mathcal{L}_{ncc}$ only enforces the maximum correlation between two rPPG signals as a whole, rather than constraining the maximum correlation for each complete heartbeat cycle.
+In Table~\ref{tab:ablation_loss_E}, to evaluate the effectiveness of the proposed periodicity-guided rPPG estimation in Section~\ref{sec:Periodicity-guided rPPG estimation}, we compare using different combinations of loss terms to train the rPPG models for estimating rPPG signals from ultra-short video clips, without incorporating the generator for long rPPG signal reconstruction, on the intra-testing datasets \textbf{P} and \textbf{U}.

+First, by comparing the cases of $\mathcal{L}_{ce}$ in \eqref{eqn:CE} vs. $\mathcal{L}_{wce}$ in \eqref{eqn:W-CE}, we see that using a small weight for high entropy of PSDs in $\mathcal{L}_{wce}$ indeed reduces the impact of imprecise PSDs and improves the performance compared to the case with $\mathcal{L}_{ce}$.

+{Next, we compare the case where $\mathcal{L}{mps}$ is based on the proposed SWM-NCC operation in \eqref{eqn:MPS loss} with the case based on the classical NCC operation, i.e., the off-the-shelf normalized correlation loss $\mathcal{L}_{ncc}(\theta_F, \theta_E) = 1 - \max_{\tau} \mathbf{c}_{\bar{s}_t, s_t} [\tau]$, where $\mathbf{c}_{\bar{s}_t, s_t} [\tau] = NC( \bar{s}_t [v], s_t [v - \tau] )$ denotes the measured running correlation.} However, the off-the-shelf $\mathcal{L}_{ncc}$ only enforces the maximum correlation between two rPPG signals as a whole, rather than constraining the maximum correlation for each complete heartbeat cycle.
 We observe that the rPPG model $T$ fails to effectively estimate accurate ultra-short rPPG signals from ultra-short video clips, resulting in poor performance.
 In contrast, the proposed $\mathcal{L}_{mps}$ ensures that the maximum correlation between ultra-short rPPG signals and long ground truth rPPG signals is maintained for each complete heartbeat cycle, thereby effectively guiding the rPPG model to estimate accurate ultra-short rPPG signals.
-Finally, by comparing the cases of $\mathcal{L}_{ncc}+\mathcal{L}_{ce}$ vs. $\mathcal{L}_{mps}+\mathcal{L}_{wce}$, the overall improvement demonstrates the effectiveness of the proposed periodicity-guided rPPG estimation.